louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can a Bankruptcy be Expunged in Louisiana?

 The court generally reserves expungement for records of criminal offenses.
-When the court issues an order of expungement, all government agencies with copies of files relating to the case in question must either delete or seal the files, depending on the court order.
+However, when the court issues an order of expungement, all government agencies with copies of files relating to the case in question must either delete or seal the files, depending on the court order.
 If the court orders a complete deletion, then all government agencies must remove the files from databases.
 The court index indicates that the court has expunged the record.
-If the court orders a sealing, then the records will no longer be publicly accessible.
+If the court orders a sealing, then the records are restricted from public access.

 Because bankruptcy records are not of criminal offenses or proceedings, expungement does not apply.
 However, to protect citizens against defamation, the court may grant a sealing order for bankruptcy records.